 Plan accommodation wisely

-Make sure you have booked the first 2-3 nights before leaving your country, this takes the stress off you while recovering from jet lag.
+Make sure you have booked the first 2-3 nights before leaving your country.
+This takes the stress off you while recovering from jet lag.
 Remember your flight from Europe will take approx 18-21 hours and from the USA, depending on how you fly roughly the same.
-If you manage, make a stop overnight in Asia at the connection airport, this will help you overcome the jet lag.
+If you manage and stop overnight in Asia at the connection airport, you will naturally overcome the jet lag.

 Prefer Staying in Hostels